Sun-Damaged Skin - Is a Tan Worth it?

 Simply put, Ultraviolet A rays are typically associated with skin ageing - think A for Ageing.

 Able to penetrate cloud cover and windows, UVA rays have a longer wavelength and are approximately 500 more times present in sunlight than UVB rays.
 Although UVA rays can be associated with forming some cancer, they wreak particular havoc on the visual appearance of our skin.
 UVA rays can penetrate below the dermis of the skin, damaging collagen fibres and cause premature wrinkling, known in this context as photoaging.
+You may notice this as creping of the skin.

 What are UVB rays, and how do they cause sun-damaged skin?